Kortenberg building

 The Kortenberg building is an office building of the European Union (EU) in Brussels, Belgium.
 It houses mostly bodies related to the Common Security and Defence Policy (CSDP).

 History

 The building was constructed in 1977 for an insurance company.
 That use of the building started after the establishment of the European Security and Defence Policy (ESDP), the precursor of the Common Security and Defence Policy, in the early 2000s under the auspices of High Representative Javier Solana, who stated on several occasions the need to build a "strong in-house strategic culture".
+Before, during the decade of the 90s and the late 80s, the building was used by the DG IV of the European Commission (Competition).